Summer 2026 Programs Now Open

 Choosing a teen travel program starts with developmental fit, not destination preference.
 The right program matches a student's current readiness level within the Progressive Independence Model.

-Evaluate these factors before selecting a program:
+Evaluate these factors before selecting:

 • Prior travel experience: Has the student traveled independently?
 Flown alone?
-Managed extended time away from family?
-(89% of middle school travelers are first-timers.
-Rustic Pathways programs accommodate this.)

 • Comfort with structure: Does the student thrive with clear expectations or resist rigid schedules?